Deep Dive

 3. Near-term Market Outlook

-What it means: The bias is cautiously bearish, contingent on macro sentiment.
+What it means: The outlook is cautiously bullish but heavily dependent on macro sentiment and holding immediate support.

 Conclusion